realtechsolutions/fsms/contentFiles/terms.md

 Product that undergoes no further processing by the organization.

 16.  ##### Feed
-Product intended to be fed to food-producing animals.
+Single or multiple product(s), whether processed, semi-processed or raw, which is (are) intended to be fed to food-producing animals.

 17.  ##### Flow diagram
 Schematic representation of the sequence and interactions of process steps.

 18.  ##### Food
-Substance intended for human consumption including beverages, chewing gum and ingredients.
+substance (ingredient), whether processed, semi-processed or raw, which is intended for consumption, and includes drink, chewing gum and any substance which has been used in the manufacture, preparation or treatment of “food” but does not include cosmetics or tobacco or substances (ingredients) used only as drugs

 19.  ##### Animal food
 Product intended for non-food-producing animals.

 20.  ##### Food chain
-Sequence of stages involved in the production, processing and distribution of food from source to consumption.
+Sequence of the stages in the production, processing, distribution, storage and handling of a food (3.18) and its ingredients, from primary production to consumption

 21.  ##### Food safety
-Assurance that food will not cause adverse health effects when consumed as intended.
+Assurance that food will not cause an adverse health effect for the consumer when it is prepared and/or consumed in accordance with its intended use

 22.  ##### Food safety hazard
 Biological, chemical or physical agent with potential to cause adverse health effects.

 23.  ##### Interested party (stakeholder)
-Person or organization that can affect, be affected by, or see themselves affected by decisions or activities.
+Person or organization (3.31) that can affect, be affected by, or perceive itself to be affected by a decision or activity

 24.  ##### Lot
-Defined quantity of product produced under the same conditions.
+Defined quantity of a product produced and/or processed and/or packaged essentially under the same conditions.

 25.  ##### Management system
-Set of elements used to establish policies, objectives and processes.
+Set of interrelated or interacting elements of an organization to establish policies, objectives and processes to achieve those objectives.

 26.  ##### Measurement
 Process to determine a value.

 27.  ##### Monitoring
-Observation or measurement to determine status of a system, process or activity.
+Determining the status of a system, a process or an activity.

 28.  ##### Nonconformity
 Non-fulfilment of a requirement.